 Owington, who was rated 123 by Timeform, did enough in his brief innings to suggest that he would have been a major player had he lived.
 From only 37 named foals, he sired performers of the calibre of Jemima (Gr.2 Lowther S.), Gateman (Gr.3 Minstrel S., Gr.3 Diomed S. and Gr.3 Earl of Sefton S.), Whyome (Gr.1-placed), Winning Venture (Gr.1-placed), Flowington (Gr.2-placed) and Jezebel (Gr.3-placed).

 Another of Green Desert’s sons, Desert Style, retired with a Timeform rating of 121 after winning nothing more important than three Gr.3 events.
 Even though he started at a fee of only IR£3,000, he too has advertised Green Desert’s prowess as a sire of sires.
-Bachir, winner of the 2,000 Guineas in France and Ireland, became his first classic winner and Next Desert, winner of the German Derby, made it two classic winners from his first three crops.
-Desert Style has since added three more Gr.1 winners to his tally.
+Bachir, winner of the 2,000 Guineas in France and Ireland, became his first Classic winner and Next Desert, winner of the German Derby, made it two Classic winners from his first three crops.
+Desert Style has since added four more Gr.1 winners to his tally.
 Caradak took the Prix de la Foret in 2006, the same year that Mandesha completed a Gr.1 treble in the Prix d’Astarte, Prix de l’Opera and Prix Vermeille.
 Then Paco Boy established himself as a top miler, winning the Gr.1 Prix de la Foret in 2008, Gr.1 Queen Anne Stakes in 2009 and Gr.1 Lockinge Stakes in 2010.
+Desert Blanc was victorious in the Gr.1 Manhattan Handicap at Belmont Park in 2012.

 This run of success by Green Desert’s stallion sons continued when Invincible Spirit’s first crop reached the races in 2006 and when Kheleyf’s first runners debuted in 2008.
-Thanks to a huge number of winners, Invincible Spirit took the title of leading first-season sire and his Gr.1 winners now number Moonlight Cloud (2011 and 2012 Prix Maurice de Gheest and 2012 Prix du Moulin), Hooray (the champion two-year-old filly of 2010), Fleeting Spirit (July Cup), Lawman (Prix du Jockey-Club and Prix Jean Prat), Vale of York (Breeders’ Cup Juvenile), Mayson (2012 July Cup) and Rosdhu Queen (2012 Cheveley Park Stakes).
+Thanks to a huge number of winners, Invincible Spirit took the title of leading first-season sire and his Gr.1 winners now number Moonlight Cloud (Prix Maurice de Gheest, three times, Prix du Moulin, Prix Jacques le Marois and Prix de la Foret), Hooray (the champion two-year-old filly of 2010), Fleeting Spirit (July Cup), Lawman (Prix du Jockey-Club and Prix Jean Prat), Vale of York (Breeders’ Cup Juvenile), Mayson (July Cup) and Rosdhu Queen (Cheveley Park Stakes).

 Invincible Spirit’s success accurately suggested that Oasis Dream would prove similarly effective.
 Both were sprinters despite having dams with classic connections.
 Whereas Invincible Spirit’s stoutly-bred dam won the Prix de Diane, Oasis Dream is out of a stoutly-bred sister to the Irish Oaks winner Wemyss Bight.